 A land of striking disparities, Botswana is one of Africa’s renowned safari destinations that lies at about 1000 meters (3280 feet) above sea level.
-With its semi-arid sub-tropical climate, Botswana is well known for its mildly dry winter season which runs from May to October, and it’s wet and humid summer season which runs from November to April, making it a charming destination to visit year-round.
+With its semi-arid sub-tropical climate, Botswana is well known for its mildly dry winter season which runs from May to October, and its wet and humid summer season which runs from November to April, making it a charming destination to visit year-round.

 Average Rainfall and Temperatures in Botswana

 During Botswana’s Dry Season, skies are clear, humidity is low and the average daytime temperature is around 25°C (77°F).
 Between June and August, mornings and evenings tend to get chilly as temperatures sometimes reach freezing point.
-September is a perfect month to embark on a Botswana Safari as the air is mild, vegetation sparse, water in The Delta is in abundance-attracting large concentrations of animals to the area, and the arid soil is excellent for walking safaris and game-drives.
+September is a perfect month to embark on a Botswana Safari as the air is mild, vegetation sparse, water in The Delta is in abundance-attracting large concentrations of animals to the area, and the arid soil is excellent for walking safaris and game drives.

 Linyanti and Savuti are two unique regions within the Chobe National Park that encapsulate the true essence of Botswana’s biodiversity.
-Linyanti in the north-western section of the park, captures the magnificent seasonal Zebra migration that occurs just after the summer rains, whilst the marshy area of Savuti in the western section of the park, are best for game-viewing during the dry season, as multiple predators are easily spotted feasting on the local antelope in the area.
+Linyanti in the north-western section of the park captures the magnificent seasonal Zebra migration that occurs just after the summer rains, whilst the marshy area of Savuti in the western section of the park, is best for game-viewing during the dry season, as multiple predators are easily spotted feasting on the local antelope in the area.